Lee has played "Skyrim" for several years now and enjoys writing about it and her various Dovahkiin.

 Vilja is a really old custom follower that's been a part of the Elder Scrolls modding community for several years now.
-It is an incredibly popular mod and for good reason: Vilja makes Skyrim ten times the fun.
+It is an incredibly popular mod and for good reason: Vilja makes Skyrim 10 times more fun.

 Of course, there are just as many people who hate Vilja as there are people who love her.
 We won't focus on them.
 For now, I'm going to tell you why I love Vilja.

 Personally, I've never been big on custom follower mods.
 The vanilla followers were always enough for me.
 So long as they carried my loot and didn't die easily in combat, I was happy.
 I didn't believe I needed anything else.

 Then, in the year of 2017, out of both boredom and curiosity, I downloaded and installed the follower mods Vilja and Inigo . . . and I never looked back.

 I absolutely adore Vilja.
 It's true that she has her flaws, but I think that's what makes her realistic and even likable.
 She's flawed but still tries to be a good person, open and accepting of everyone.

 Her Voice Is Amazing

 One of the main reasons many people hate Vilja is her voice—which I find insane because I think her voice is amazing.
 The mod author (Emma) actually voices her and has a cute little Swedish accent.

 On top of that, her singing voice is utterly beautiful.
 I remember the first time I completed Vilja's bard quest and unlocked her ability to sing songs for me.
 I would travel to an inn, have Vilja sit on my lap, and then ask her to sing.